nepthis/D0020E/README.md

 ---

-Port of the serial pipe class form C#, dependent of the serial library.
+Port of the serial pipe class form C#, dependent of the "serial" library.
    * Remember to add the path: `export LD_LIBRARY_PATH=/usr/local/lib/`